-The dehumidification output, D or DHUM on the Thermidistat should be connected to the furnace control thermostat terminal DHUM.
+The dehumidification output, H on the Thermostat should be connected to the furnace control thermostat terminal DHUM.
 When there is a dehumidify demand, the DHUM input is activated, which means 24 vac signal is removed from the DHUM input terminal.
 In other words, the DHUM input logic is reversed.
 The DHUM input is turned ON when no dehumidify demand exists.
-Once 24 vac is detected by the furnace control on the DHUM input, dehumidification capability is activated.
+Once 24 vac is detected by the furnace control, dehumidification capability is activated.
 If the DHUM input is removed for more than 48 hours, the furnace control reverts back to non-dehumidification mode.

-The cooling operation described in item 3 above also applies to operation with a dehumidification thermostat.
+The cooling operation described above in the Cooling Mode section also applies to Dehumidification mode.
 The exceptions are listed below:

+a.
+Low cooling - When the R to G-and-Y1 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will drop the blower airflow to 86% of low cooling airflow which is the SW3 selection as shown in Fig. 59.

 - a.
-Low cooling-When the R-to-G-and-Y1 circuit is closed and there is a demand for dehumidification, the low cooling airflow demand is reduced by 10 percent. - b.
-High cooling-When the R-to-G-and Y/Y2 circuit is closed and there is a demand for dehumidification, high cooling airflow demand is reduced by 10 percent. - c.
-Cooling off-delay-When the "call for cooling" is satisfied and there is a demand for dehumidification, the cooling blower-off delay is decreased from 90 seconds to 5 seconds.
+High cooling When the R to G-and Y/Y2 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will drop the blower airflow to 86% of high-cooling airflow.
+High-cooling airflow is based on the A/C selection shown in Fig. 59. - b.
+Cooling off-delay When the "call for cooling" is satisfied and there is a demand for dehumidification, the cooling blower-off delay is decreased from 90 seconds to 5 seconds.